-Officially, the DGS chooses your committee members, but you need to come up with a reasonable committee in consultation with your adviser (see guidelines below).
-Ask faculty if they can serve on your committee, and then submit the list online.
-Remember that you need at least one theorist, one experimentalist, and one member from outside Physics.
+You need to come up with a reasonable committee in consultation with your adviser (see guidelines below).
+Ask faculty if they can serve on your committee remembering that you need at least one theorist, one experimentalist, and one member from outside Physics.
 This is for a total of at least four members, including your adviser.

 Committee members don't just judge you during the exam.
 They can also be resources to you besides your adviser.
 If you have some sort of difficulty with your adviser, this aspect of committee members becomes more important.
 So choose those who could be helpful in case you need it.